-Sometimes we hear people say, "you should do less, you should relax, you should take time for yourself, etc." and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
-Of course, you know what you 'should' do, but we are all doing our best all the time.
+Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc." and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
+Of course you know what you 'should' do, but we are all doing our best all the time.

-It is however possible that being concentrated on our obligations we miss information available "out there" that could facilitate our task, but we just don't see it.
+It is however possible that being concentrated on your obligations you miss information available "out there" that could facilitate your task, but you just don't see it.